 How to set up a redirect from default WordPress login to front-end login

 Using Profile Builder Pro’s Custom Redirects module, you can easily set up a redirect for the default WordPress login page.
-So, whenever a user tries to access to default WordPress login URL by going to your site’s /wp-admin or /wp-login.php pages, they’ll be redirected to a front-end login page instead.
+So, whenever a user tries to access the default WordPress login URL by going to your WordPress site’s /wp-admin or /wp-login.php pages, they’ll be redirected to your new WordPress front-end login form instead.

 - Redirect Type.
 Use the dropdown menu to select when you want users to be redirected.
 Since we want users who’re trying to access the login page to be redirected, we’ll select the Login (wp-login.php) option.

 - Redirect URL.
 Here, you need to enter the redirect URL i.e. the URL of the page you want to redirect users to.
 If your front-end login page’s URL is com/login, you would enter that here.
-This field can also contain dynamic tags including homeurl, siteurl, user id, user nicename, and HTTP referer.
+This field can also contain dynamic tags including home URL for the homepage, siteurl, user id, user nickname, and HTTP referer.

-It’s worth mentioning that this is also possible for other WordPress pages.
-For example, you can redirect users to the Register page or your Lost Password page based on their actions.
-Be sure to check out our tutorial on How to Redirect Users after Login & Registration in WordPress for more information.
+It’s worth mentioning that this is also possible for existing and new WordPress pages.
+For example, you can redirect new users to the Register page, Home page, or your Lost Password page based on their actions.
+Be sure to check out our tutorial on How to Redirect Users after Login & Registration in WordPress to learn how to redirect users from your admin panel.

-How to hide the admin bar after login for certain user roles
+How to hide the WordPress admin bar after login for certain user roles

-With Profile Builder Pro, you can easily hide the admin bar after user’s login.
+With Profile Builder Pro, you can easily hide the WordPress admin bar and admin area after users login without going to the Cpanel admin dashboard through your web hosting provider.
 This is useful for all sorts of membership sites, online course websites, training programs, as well as SaaS applications.
-It also lets you hide the admin bar for specific user roles such as subscribers, customers, and shop managers.
+It also lets you hide the admin bar and admin panel for specific user roles such as subscribers, customers, and shop managers and integrates with your WordPress theme.

 For example, if you want to hide the admin bar after login for subscribers, customers, and shop managers, you would simply set their visibility to Hide.
 Click the Save Changes button to continue.